webcooltz/checkout/README.md

 ## Purpose

 The purpose of the app is to help small businesses with an easy-to-use and helpful online ordering system.
+It could be open-source or sold as a SAAS.

+The other purpose is to get experience developing full-stack web apps and to showcase that to potential employers.

 ## Features